 The TPA outlines the roles and responsibilities that bind both Blue Cross NC and its trading partner, to ensure secure electronic transmissions.
 A TPA is not required by HIPAA, but the ASC Insurance Subcommittee that was charged with developing the Implementation Guides for EDI transactions strongly recommends that trading partners have binding agreements to provide security and assurance in the transfer of electronic information (See Section 1.1.1 of any ASC X12 Implementation Guide).
 Blue Cross NC has made a business decision to make trading partner agreements a requirement for EDI transmission based on this recommendation.

-- Return an original copy of the TPA, signed by authorized personnel, to Blue Cross NC EDI Services (see Trading Partner Agreement Instructions online for more details).
+- Return an original copy of the TPA, signed by authorized personnel, to Blue Cross NC EDI Services.

 You can call the eSolutions HelpDesk at 888-333-8594 to verify the status on your Trading Partner Agreement or ECR.

-Right now there is only one version of HIPAA-compliant transactions in release for transmission.
-However, as new versions are approved in the future, there will be multiple version options available.
-Each version will have distinct requirements, so it will be important to identify which version you are transmitting on your ECR form.
+Right now, only one HIPAA‑compliant transaction version is available for transmission.
+However, as new versions are approved in the future, multiple version options may be available.
+Each version will have its own requirements, so including the transaction version number on your ECR form helps ensure we know which version you’re submitting and can process your transmissions correctly.

 Yes.

-No. If the secondary claim is filed electronically in the 837 format and includes the primary payment information, you do not need to supply a paper EOB.
+No. If the secondary claim is filed electronically in the 837 format and includes the primary payment information, you do not need to send a paper EOB.

 Blue Cross NC invokes security validation edits to ensure that only authorized trading partners and providers are exchanging data with Blue Cross NC.
 Security validation takes place at both the ISA (Interchange) and GS (Functional Group) Levels of the transmission, as well as the ST (Transaction Set) Level of the transmission.